 - Technical (describes and evaluates technical products, processes or services)

-- Full name; position; department; institution; full postal address including email and approximately 50 words biographical notes per author, maximum 100 and a recent photo.
+- Full name; position; department; institution; full postal address including email and approximately 50 words biographical notes per author, maximum 100.

 - Title as short as possible.

-- References to successful applications within industry is preferable but not a must.
+- References to successful applications within industry are a must.

 - Papers may be updates of other material previously written but must be original to the author and, once accepted for publication, cannot appear in any other periodical.

-- Papers must be emailed before the deadline to the Proceedings Editor at .
-Submitted in A4 size Word format, not PDF format.
+- Papers must be double-spaced and emailed to the Editor-in-Chief (email@example.com) in A4 size Word format, not PDF format.

-- Figures in the final accepted manuscript must be included in the electronic text file and NOT provided as separate files.
+- Figures in the final accepted manuscript may be included in the electronic text file and also provided as separate files.

 - All papers must be written in UK English.
 If English is not your first language, please ask an English-speaking colleague to proofread your paper.